Unidata/netcdf-java/README.md

 * [Gretty](https://github.com/akhikhl/gretty)
 * [ERDDAP](https://coastwatch.pfeg.noaa.gov/erddap/index.html): for details, see `waterml/README.md`
 * [JUnit](https://github.com/junit-team/junit4): for details, see `cdm-test-utils/README.md`
+* Edal (The University of Reading): The CDM calendars are implemented using classes from Jon Blower's `uk.ac.rdg.resc.edal.time` package.

 Each of these software components have their own license.
 Please see `third-party-licenses/`.